zzef/yape/README.md

 - Inertia tensor for polygons could be based on area giving better realistic movement
 - Generate neon colors for each polygon
 - Fix timestep (Currently directly tied to framerate so not very portable)
-- Rotation and position vector applied at every vertex.
-This is unnecessary and slow.
+- During manifold generation the bodies rotation and position vector is applied every time some new calculation is done.
+This is unnecessary and slow as it need only be done once.
+Solution is to store world space after each integration and use this to perform calculations.

 ## Dependencies
 - libSDL2